-This upgrade, which is being funded through the Canada 150 Community Infrastructure Program and funds contributed by the City of Brantford and Brantford Public Library Board, will create a brighter and more welcoming space that responds to the evolving needs of our community.
+This renovation project, which is being funded through the Canada 150 Community Infrastructure Program and funds contributed by the City of Brantford and Brantford Public Library Board, has created a brighter and more welcoming space that responds to the evolving needs of our community.
 On a more practical side, the redesign will also address long-standing accessibility issues and accommodate a new customer service model.

 Highlights of the project